LamiaSristy/LamiaSristy/README.md

-### 👋 ✨ Hello World!!! ✨ 👋
-Welcome to my GitHub repo!:octocat:
+## Welcome to my GitHub repo!:octocat:  👋

 Here, you can find my solo projects as well as collaborative projects.📔😊

  - I am Sheikh Lamia Hemayet Sristy, a Software Engineer💻.
- - I have a bachelor in Computer Science and Engineering🎓.
+ - I have a degree in Bachelor of Science in Computer Science and Engineering (CSE) 🎓.

  -🖥️ Experienced in: